 Agentverse

-Agentverse Services: register a dice roll agent as a service 🎲
+Agentverse Functions: register a dice roll agent as a Function 🎲

 Bookmark

-Agentverse Services: register a dice roll agent as a service 🎲
+Agentverse Functions: register a dice roll agent as a Function 🎲

 Introduction

-In the previous section ↗ī¸ you have got familiar with the creation of a coin toss agent that can be registered as a service and then can be used in DeltaV ↗ī¸.
+In the previous section ↗ī¸ you have got familiar with the creation of a coin toss agent function that can be registered as a Function and then used via DeltaV ↗ī¸.

 In this example we are going to try out another use case: a dice roll agent.